PROGRAMS Collaborative Quality Initiatives

 Results

-- 1,750 patients taken off dangerous drug combination
+- Over 2,000 patients taken off dangerous drug combination

 - Member and provider toolkit developed to disseminate best practices learned by the collaborative